-An NZ Electronic Travel Authority is a mandatory entry requirement for travellers from Uruguay who plan to visit New Zealand for tourism and business purposes, as well as those who are under voyage or stopovers in Auckland International Airport.
+An NZ Electronic Travel Authority is a mandatory entry requirement for travellers from Uruguay who plan to visit New Zealand for tourism and business purposes, as well as to transit in Auckland International Airport.

-The travel authorization eTA for New Zealand became compulsory as of October 1, 2019.
+The eTA for New Zealand became compulsory on October 1, 2019.
 Uruguayans who stay in New Zealand for up to 90 days must acquire a New Zealand eTA.

-How to Request an eTA for NZ as Uruguayan
+How to request an eTA for NZ as a Uruguayan

-All Uruguayan applicants need is to have a stable Internet connection and their personal information on hand.
+All Uruguayan applicants need is to have a device with internet connection and their personal information to hand.

 NZeTA entry requirements for Uruguayans

 Each applicant is responsible for ensuring they meet the requirements of the NZ eTA.
-These conditions are not difficult to meet, as there are only a few items on the list.
+These conditions are not difficult to meet, as there are only a few eligibility criteria

 The application for the NZ visa waiver is made up of a simple questionnaire that requires basic information from Uruguayans, such as:

-- Passport details such as expiry and issuance date, and a copy of the biographical page
+- Passport details such as expiry and issue date, and a copy of the biographical page

-However, the most important requirement Uruguayans need to meet is having a valid Uruguayan passport with a minimum of 3 months from the planned date of departure from New Zealand
+However, the most important requirement Uruguayans need to meet is having a Uruguayan passport valid for a minimum of 3 months beyond the planned date of departure from New Zealand

-With the introduction of the New Zealand eTA, the government also implemented an International Conservation and Tourism Levy (IVL), which must be covered by nationals of Uruguay during the application process, thus enabling visitors to enjoy a good preserve and safe environment.
+With the introduction of the New Zealand eTA, the government also implemented an International Conservation and Tourism Levy (IVL), which must be covered by nationals of Uruguay during the application process.

 The NZeTA will be digitally linked to the passport, however, it is always advisable for travellers of Uruguay to print a copy so that it can be presented to the border authorities upon arrival.